-Thought* have a great selection of men’s and women’s ethical socks, like the beautiful ones pictured above.
-Made from organic cotton, and supersoft bamboo or hemp, and in a wide selection of funky prints and patterns, there’s a pair of socks to suit everyone.
-Prices are around £4 a pair.
+Thought* has a great selection of men’s and women’s ethical socks, like the beautiful ones pictured above.
+Made from organic cotton, and super soft bamboo or hemp, and in a wide selection of funky prints and patterns, there’s a pair of socks to suit everyone.
+The prices are around £6.95 a pair.

 Another option in autumn and winter, if you’re wearing boots, is to wear leggings with socks.
 Ok, it’s not so attractive when you take off your boots, but I like wearing leggings as they are nice and cosy and don’t snag or run like tights do, making them much more durable.
 I don’t mind spending a bit more on something that I know is going to last and are as versatile as leggings.
-You can pick up some ethical leggings at People Tree* or Thought*.
+Here’s my full guide to ethical leggings in case you are looking for some recommendations.

-PS: you might find this post on ethical underwear useful too!
+PS: while you are here, you might find this post on ethical underwear useful too!